NinjaBearStudioTech/Documentation/Writerside/topics/combat/cbt_changelog.md

 >
 > 1. Ability tags now have a `combat` prefix, to ensure better organization of combat-related tags.
 Make sure to review the Gameplay Tags page for more details.
 > 2. The Melee Scan Notify now supports an array of Object Channels, which simplifies the setup, but will require a review on your Anim Notify configurations.
-> 3. The Warp Component interface and core implementation was changed to better incorporate maximum distance, offset and final scale.
-If you have changes in the component or warp providers, please review them.
+> 3. The Warp Component interface and core implementation was changed to improve setup and tracking of moving targets.
 > 4. Added support to multiple physical surfaces per impact on weapons and projectiles.
 Since this was a common extension point in projects, evaluating the new solution is recommended.
 > 5. The combat ViewModels are now to be used in conjunction with the Combat View Model Resolver and won't require any base combat widgets.
 The "Widget" damage handler has been removed.

 ```
+[major] The Motion Target setup was changed to track ongoing targets with more control.
+[major] A viewmodel Resolver that removes the need of using combat-related widgets.
+Widgets will be deprecated and removed in a future release.
+[major] Melee Scans will support multiple trace channels.
+The Melee Scan class will now allow you to override Object and Trace parameters separately.
 [added] Added a dedicated flow for Parries and Ripostes, based on the active frames of the Melee Scan, or a dedicated Parry Window Notify State.
 [added] Non-dynamic multicast delegates added to the Combat Manager, so they can be used with lambdas (i.e. State Tree Tasks).
 [added] Non-dynamic multicast delegates added to the Combo Manager, so they can be used with lambdas (i.e. State Tree Tasks).
 [added] A direct call to the source of damage, to notify damage applied to a target.
 Useful for XP, specific attack notifies, etc.
-[added] A viewmodel Resolver that removes the need of using combat-related widgets.
-Widgets will be deprecated and removed in a future release.
-[added] An optional maximum distance to motion warping providers.
-It will limit the warp distance to avoid jarring teleports.
-[added] Melee Scans will support multiple trace channels.
-The Melee Scan class will now allow you to override Object and Trace parameters separately.
 [added] An extensible State Tree Task that can send Combo Events to an ongoing Combo Ability task.
 [added] Support for impact data tables that can automatically override the default impact cosmetics, based on the surface that was hit.
 [added] Handling scenarios where a projectiles hit non-combatant actors, such as the environment.